dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-client/_index.md

 A library that provides methods for how an application communicates with the Dapr sidecar.

 ##### DaprServer Library
 A library for how an application registers bindings / routes with Dapr.
-The `startServer()` method is used to start the server and bind the routes.
+The `start()` method is used to start the server and bind the routes.

 ## Building blocks